 Maintenance of the "complete and accurate computerized database" is the responsibility of the SWDB, which is housed at the University of California Law School in Berkeley.
 The SWDB receives funding from the legislature to undertake its work, which in 2021 as in 2011 included the establishment of Data Access Centers in key locations throughout the state.
-Commissioners assessed SWDB's good work as crucial to the success of the 2020 cycle, though there were questions regarding the cost-effectiveness of the Access Centers, which probably did not receive as many visitors in the context of a waning pandemic than they did during the 2010 cycle.
+Commissioners assessed SWDB's good work as crucial to the success of the 2020 cycle, though there were questions regarding the cost-effectiveness of the Access Centers, which probably did not receive as many visitors in the context of a waning pandemic and wider home internet use than they did during the 2010 cycle.
 Nonetheless, the staff of the Access Centers were also utilized to provide valuable technical support, including for the QGIS mapping tool.

-Prior to the seating of the 2020 Commission, SWDB had already received funding for and initiated the development of tools (such as https://drawmycacommunity.org/, the "Community of Interest" tool) to facilitate the active participation of Californians in the redistricting process.
-While the Commission did have the opportunity to provide input into the final content of the tool, it was not initially aware of the development of the tool, and budget constraints meant that the Commission was unable to benefit from features and additional languages it would have wanted included in the tool for which funding was not available.
+Prior to the seating of the 2020 CRC, SWDB had already received funding for and initiated the development of tools (such as https://drawmycacommunity.org/, the "Community of Interest" tool) to facilitate the active participation of Californians in the redistricting process.
+While the CRC did have the opportunity to provide input into the final content of the tool, it was not initially aware of the development of the tool, and budget constraints meant that the CRC was unable to benefit from features and additional languages it would have wanted included in the tool for which funding was not available.

 Issues regarding ownership (and security) of the data received through these tools also surfaced in the course of preparing for mapping, and the need to develop a written agreement on the handling of the data slowed the process at one point.
-While those issues were resolved relatively easily, and while SWDB was generally very responsive to the Commission's requests, there was a level of discomfort with the relationship with SWDB.
-Specifically, the Commission's lack of control over the tools was seen as impinging on the Commission's independence, as it had to rely on SWDB to relay the data to the Commission.
-It is clear that early communication and coordination between SWDB and future commissions regarding the development of tools for the redistricting process and the division of labor between SWDB and the Commission's Data Management Team will be important.
-The 2020 Commission may also wish to consider identifying technology in 2029 / 2030 that would enable the public to input data directly into the Commission's database.
+While those issues were resolved relatively easily, and while SWDB was generally very responsive to the CRC's requests, there was a level of discomfort with the relationship with SWDB.
+Specifically, the CRC's lack of control over the tools was seen as impinging on the CRC's independence, as it had to rely on SWDB to relay the data to the CRC.
+(In other words, the public was submitting mapping input intended for the CRC but via a tool owned and managed by SWDB.
+While the CRC had every reason to trust the SWDB's handling of this data, it was still one step removed from receiving the data directly.)
+It is clear that early communication and coordination between SWDB and future CRCs regarding the development of tools for the redistricting process and the division of labor between SWDB and the CRC's Data Management Team will be important.
+The 2020 CRC may also wish to consider identifying technology in 2029 / 2030 that would enable the public to input data directly into the 2030 CRC's database.